Polyvalent Machine-Learned Potential for Cobalt: from Bulk to Nanoparticles: Application to nanoparticles

 This relationship is valid for large nanoparticles.
 In fact, experiments have shown that this relation does not hold for small nanoparticles \cite{mpnp-baletto, mpnp-calvo}.
 With a higher number of surface atoms compared to the bulk configuration, their behavior significantly deviates from that of the infinite system, making it unlikely that a straightforward extrapolation of macroscopic values will accurately predict their properties.
 Thus, this study exclusively considers nanoparticles with sizes greater than 1000 atoms.

 Above 693 K, bulk cobalt adopts a face-centered cubic structure.
 Therefore, to avoid shape effects and to be consistent with the determination of the melting temperature using the biphased cell method, the nanoparticles used in this study are perfect truncated octahedra containing 1289, 2406, 4033, 6266, and 9201 atoms, which correspond to the magic numbers of that shape.
-These nanoparticles are equilibrated at 900 K, then heated up to 2000 K with an overall heating rate of 0.08 K.ps\textsuperscript{-1}, in intervals of 5 K at constant temperature lasting 62.5 ps each.
+These nanoparticles are equilibrated at 900 K, then heated up to 2000 K for 13.75 ns.
+We chose to split the trajectory in intervals of 62.5 ps at constant temperature, every 5 K, to be sure that the energy is converged.
+Thus, the overall heating rate is 0.08 K.ps\textsuperscript{-1}.
 For these calculations, the system evolves through Langevin dynamics.
 The melting temperature corresponds to the maximum of the first derivative of the energy with respect to temperature, which was well defined in all cases, as shown in Fig. \ref{fig:mpnp_cv}.

 Extrapolation to infinitely large particles using the linear fit of the nanoparticles' melting points, as illustrated in Fig. \ref{fig:mp}, yields a bulk melting point of 1785 K, a mere 15 K higher than the experimental melting point.
 This outcome underscores the present q-SNAP's exceptional ability to accurately capture the dynamics of cobalt nanoparticles.
 It implicitly also demonstrates that the DFT-PBE level of theory captures the free energy difference between solid and liquid Co remarkably well.